kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 the calculation stops making sense around 1300.
-[Estimates of historical world population](https://en.wikipedia.org/wiki/Estimates_of_historical_world_population) says that the world population around 1300 was between 300M and 500M, whereas my hilariously flawed logic says that I should have around 1.1B ancestors at that point.
-What am I holding wrong here?
+[Estimates of historical world population](https://en.wikipedia.org/wiki/Estimates_of_historical_world_population) says that the world population around 1300 was between 300M and 500M, whereas my hilariously flawed logic says that I should have more than 1B ancestors at that point.